-Every CDN customer has the ability to turn on CDN logs for their containers that are CDN enabled.
-You can easily enable these logs via the Cloud Files API [link] or from your Cloud Control Panel at http://mycloud.rackspace.com.
+Another method for monitoring your CDN usage is by exmining the CDN Logs.
+Every CDN customer can turn on CDN logs for their containers that are CDN enabled.
+If you find that your content has been hot linked, you can use your CDN logs to find which URLs are compromised and take action immediately.You can also enable these logs via the Cloud Files API or from your Cloud Control Panel by performing the following steps:

-The log files inside of the container, named “.CDN_ACCESS_LOGS” will be prefixed with the container they are logging, followed by the date and time stamp.This makes it easy to find logs for a specific time period.
+The log files inside of the .CDN_ACCESS_LOGS container will be prefixed with the name of the container they are logging, followed by the date and time stamp.This makes it easy to find logs for a specific time period.

-Third Party Log Analysis
+Third-Party Log Analysis

-No Right Click Scripts
+No Right-Click Scripts

 The method involves taking your code, using a custom made function to "encrypt" it somehow, and then putting it in an HTML file along with a function that will decrypt it for the browser.
 While website visitors will still be able to view your source code, they will not be able to use it without decrypting.
 There are plenty tools online that will help encrypt your source code.
 Here are some links and examples that might be helpful.